My books, wherever they reach,

 Date Taken: August 19th 2022

-Abend im Spessart (Evening in Spessart), that the London based Japanese Urushibara translated into the ancient Japanese technique of color woodblock print, reproduced in his own style, and which has undoubtedly remained the most f a i t h f u l of his reproductions of my paintings up to now, belonged to the series of these first works that I have tried to describe here.
-(In the meantime, I have created two variations of the same theme, but in which I have given greater rights to the structure of the painting through the areas of the brushstrokes.)"
+f a i t h f u l of all reproductions of my images to date.
+It belonged to the series of these first works that I have tried to describe here.
+(In the meantime, I have created two variations of the same theme, in which I have granted greater rights to the structure of the painting through the areas of brushstrokes.)"

 Bô Yin Râ created spiritual paintings for meditation in inner calm and seclusion.